One of the most popular set of items in my collection are the birthstone stacking rings.

 I personally prefer the hammered look for myself as the finish hides the bangs and scratches I somehow manage to make on all my own rings, and also bounces the light making the ring more shiny.

-Take a peek at this blog post I wrote for more information on how to measure your ring size.
+Take a look at this blog post I wrote for more information on how to measure your ring size.